m15ch4/vra_terraform/README.md

 ENV TF_CLI_ARGS_init="-plugin-dir=$plugins"
 ```

+#### Note:
-Note: Dockerfile can look different for different Terraform versions.
+Dockerfile can look different for different Terraform versions.
 Above ```Dockerfile``` is suitable for version 1.0 of TF.
 Also keep in mind that paths for different providers will differ.

-Build, tag and save container image.
+To build, tag and save container image execute following commands.
 ```
 docker build -t harbor.home.lab/library/terraform_vsphere:0.1
 ```